 Smart Manufacturing and Advanced Robotics Training (SMART)

-We have interviewed and observed several different types of technicians (testing, micro-electrical, electrical, manufacturing, operations) in the industry to help identify the Knowledge, Skills, and Attributes (KSA) that small and medium-sized advanced manufacturing companies would require of their technicians.
-Using data from a previous Workforce Development research project (we worked with over 30 different robotics and automation companies), survey data from ARM members, and the data gathered from interviewing and observing the technicians, we have created large organizers that we call Micro-Certifications.
-The Micro-Certifications that we are developing are:
+During the course of this research, several different types of technicians (testing, micro-electrical, electrical, manufacturing, operations) were interviewed and observed in the industry.
+This was to help identify the Knowledge, Skills, and Attributes (KSA) that small and medium-sized advanced manufacturing companies would require of their technicians.
+Previous Data was also used from a previous Workforce Development research project (we worked with over 30 different robotics and automation companies), survey data from ARM members, and the data gathered from interviewing and observing the technicians, to create organizers that we call Micro-Certifications.
+The Micro-Certifications that were developed are:

-Robotics Principles – Understanding systems, and subsystems and how the different components communicate with each other.
+Robotics Integration – Understanding systems, and subsystems and how the different components communicate with each other.

 Electrical Foundations – Electronics concepts: wiring, series & parallel circuits, switches, crimping, and troubleshooting with a multimeter.

-Software Foundations – Programming aspect of advanced manufacturing.
+Software Foundations – Programming aspect of robotics.
 Being able to program movement, sensing, and program flow.

 Fabrication Foundations – Identifying tools, materials, joining materials together, drilling, and additive processes like 3D printing.